CasEsselink/portfolio/learningOutcomes.md

 *You design and implement a (semi)automated software release process that matches the needs of the project context.*

 *Design and implement: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).*

-### 2. Code analyses
-I decided on using sonarcloud for my code analyses.
-This was one of the recommened sites on canvas.
-I choose this one instead of sonarqub, because sonarcloud gave me the option to import my git repositories for free.

 ### 1. Github actions
 For both front and backend in my individual project and the group project I use github actions.
 For the backend it is a maven workflow.
 In the frontend I use nodejs.
 These workflows get run when there is a push request or an merge with the main branch.
 First they install dependencies and build the project, then the test get preformed.